Westside Family Handbook

 Laura Anderson (lauraa@westsideschool.org), Director of Finance & Operations: Tuition billing, financial aid, facilities, and operations management.

-Steve de Beer (steved@westsideschool.org), Head of School: School leadership, governance, resource development, strategic direction, community relations, concerns, or commendations
+Dr. Daryl Wright (dr.darylw@westsideschool.org), Head of School: School leadership, governance, resource development, strategic direction, community relations, concerns, or commendations

 Nicole Caden (nicolec@westsideschool.org) Director of Advancement: Enrollment management, annual giving, major gifts, community relations, marketing initiatives.

-Michael Le (michaell@westsideschool.org) Director of Technology: Technology policies, and student devices.
+Michael Le (michaell@westsideschool.org) Director of Technology: Technology policies and student devices.

 Leo Lai (leol@westsideschool.org), Director of Extended Day & Summer Programs: After-school care, after-school enrichment, summer programming.